AirBee-Bee/checkin-checkout/README.md

 > Some usage instructions

+1) mongo service start mongodb-community - starts your database (if not already running)
-npm start - start the server
+2) npm run-script seed - seeds the database

-npm run-script build - builds the webpack
+3) npm run-script build - builds the webpack

-npm run-script seed or npm seed - seeds the database
+4) npm start - start the server

 ## Requirements